 Authentication and authorisation of clients is performed when clients call web APIs that facilitate access to data not authorised for release into the public domain.

-Control: ISM-1818; Revision: 1; Updated: Mar-23; Applicability: All; Essential Eight: N/A
+Control: ISM-1910; Revision: 0; Updated: Dec-23; Applicability: All; Essential Eight: N/A Web API calls that facilitate modification of data, or access to data not authorised for release into the public domain, are centrally logged.

-Authentication and authorisation of clients is performed when clients call web APIs that facilitate modification of data.